-- The Centre for Cultural

-Competence Australia51,

-a majority Indigenous-owned consulting and cultural

-training organisation

-- Brotherhood of St Laurence521

-who specialise in migrant

-and refugee cultural

-awareness traininge

-- Pride in Diversity53, a national not-for-profit employer support program for LGBTIQ+ workplace inclusion

-- The Australian Small

-Business and Family Enterprise

-Ombudsman54 who provide targeted training for small business
+- The Centre for Cultural Competence Australia51, a majority Indigenous-owned consulting and cultural training organisation - Brotherhood of St Laurence52 who specialise in migrant and refugee cultural awareness traininge - Pride in Diversity53, a national not-for-profit employer support program for LGBTIQ+ workplace inclusion - The Australian Small Business and Family Enterprise Ombudsman54 who provide targeted training for small business

-- Encourage and celebrate diversity by embracing national events of significance, including events that are significant to Aboriginal and Torres Strait Islander peoples, such as NAIDOC week, National Sorry Day, and National Reconciliation Week, and other days of national significance.55 - Support the wellbeing of your employees by providing access to mental health resources like the Beyond Blue free online training modules56 and downloadable resources57 on mental health and wellbeing in the workplace. - Update your business strategy to include diversity and inclusion.
+- Encourage and celebrate diversity by embracing national events of significance, including events that are significant to Aboriginal and Torres Strait Islander peoples, such as NAIDOC week, National Sorry Day, and National Reconciliation Week, and other days of national significance.55 - Engage in Blackcard Training for all employees within the Organisation.
+An Aboriginal National organisation that helps to embed Indigenous perspectives within your organisation and in the minds of your employees. - Support the wellbeing of your employees by providing access to mental health resources like the Beyond Blue free online training modules56 and downloadable resources57 on mental health and wellbeing in the workplace. - Update your business strategy to include diversity and inclusion.
 This might include changes to workforce development, client or customer relationships and work processes.
 Seek to implement this new strategy by communicating changes to staff and demonstrating your commitment to change. - Put up the Fair Work Ombudsman's diversity and inclusion poster58 in the shared zone within the workplace to show the organisations commitment to diversity and inclusion.